 Analyzing jobs to identify factors associated with risks for MSDs lays the groundwork for developing ways to reduce or eliminate ergonomic risk factors for MSDs.

-Controlling exposures to occupational hazards is the fundamental method of protecting workers.
-Traditionally, a hierarchy of controls has been used as a means of determining how to implement feasible and effective controls.
-ANSI Z10-2005, Occupational Health and Safety Management Systems, encourages employer employ the following hierarchy of hazard control strategies:
+Controlling hazards and exposures to occupational hazards is the fundamental method of protecting workers.
+ANSI/ASSP Z10-2012, Occupational Health and Safety Management Systems, encourages employers to use the following hierarchy of hazard controls:

 The idea behind this hierarchy is that the control methods at the top of the list are potentially more effective and protective than those at the bottom.
 Following the hierarchy normally leads to the implementation of inherently safer systems, ones where the risk of illness or injury has been substantially reduced.
 Let's take a closer look at the hierarchy of control strategies.